MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ## The Editor pane, to view or edit files

-Use the **Editor** pane to view the client-side (front-end) JavaScript, HTML, CSS, and other files that are returned from the server to compose the current webpage.
-Make experimental edits to the JavaScript or CSS code returned from the server; DevTools updates the page to run the modified code.
-These experimental changes are preserved (in the DevTools sandbox) until page refresh.
+Use the **Editor** pane to view the front-end JavaScript, HTML, CSS, and other files that are returned from the server to compose the current webpage.
+Make edits to JavaScript or CSS; DevTools updates the page to run the modified code.

-To view and edit local JavaScript, HTML, or CSS source files using the Sources tool, so that your changes persist, add files to the Workspace, as described above in [The Filesystem tab, for a local Workspace](#the-filesystem-tab-for-a-local-workspace).
+> [!NOTE]
+> Edits made in the Sources tool are not saved to your local file system and will not persist after page refresh.

 :::image type="complex" source="../media/edit-js.msft.png" alt-text="Editing JavaScript in the Editor pane" lightbox="../media/edit-js.msft.png":::
    Editing JavaScript in the **Editor** pane